pottersails/npyram/ram_flow_detailed.md

     -> stop
 ```

-This diagram represents the flow of the program and the dependencies between the subroutines.
+This diagram represents the flow of the program and the Role between the subroutines.